Smile mask syndrome: Description

-The smile mask syndrome has also been identified in Korea.
-Korean writer Bae Woo-ri noted that smiling gives one a competitive advantage over the others, and has become a necessary attribute of many employees, just like a "neat uniform".
+Smile mask syndrome has also been identified in Korea.
+Korean writer Bae Woo-ri noted that smiling gives one a competitive advantage and has become a necessary attribute of many employees, just like a "neat uniform".
 Yoon-Do-rahm, a psychology counselor, compared the current society, which is full of smile-masks, to a clown show; both are characterized by plentiful, yet empty and fake, smiles.

+Aches

 Smile mask syndrome can cause physical problems as well as mental ones.
-Natsume relates that many of his patients developed muscle aches and headaches as a result of prolonged smiling, and says that these are similar to the symptoms of repetitive strain injury.
+Natsume relates that many of his patients developed muscle aches and headaches as a result of prolonged smiling and that these are similar to the symptoms of repetitive strain injury.